 Schedule a meeting appropriately as a sign of respect for their time.
 If the training can’t be completed in a couple of hours, consider dividing the concepts into smaller parts and teach them in a series-like format.

 During and after discussions, encourage them to ask questions.
-Be open for clarifications and allow them to discuss with you and each other what they think of the process and if they think more suggestions are in order.
+Be open to clarifications and allow them to discuss with you and each other what they think of the process and if they think more suggestions are in order.

-Give them free reign to be creative.
+Give them free rein to be creative.

 They will appreciate the gesture.
 If possible, allow them the freedom to have flexible work schedules.
-This is important because no two people have exactly the same “productive time slot”.
+This is important because no two people have the same “productive time slot”.
 By allowing them to work during their most productive times, you allow them the chance to make the most out of their creativity by permitting them to be “in their zone” every time they work with the team.

-At some point during the work day, they will need a break and that’s okay.
+At some point during the workday, they will need a break and that’s okay.
 Allow them time to regroup, and they will surely feel refreshed and may even return with new ideas that they can share with the group.
 However, sometimes, patience is key.
 Creative ideas cannot be forced, so, it may take some time before they have one or two good breakthroughs.